2024 Edition

 Examples: Factors that may be considered when determining employee workloads include, but are not limited to:

-1. the qualifications, competencies, and experience of the worker including level of supervision needed;
+1. the qualifications, competencies, and experience of personnel including the level of supervision needed;

 2. the work and time required to accomplish assigned tasks and job responsibilities; and

-3. service volume, accounting for assessed level of needs of persons served.
+3. service volume, accounting for the assessed level of needs of persons served.

 Crisis Response and Information Services (CA-CRI) 3: Intake and Assessment

-The organization screens and assesses individuals promptly and responsively to efficiently determine urgency of need and ensure access to needed services.
+The organization assesses individuals promptly and responsively to efficiently determine urgency of need and ensure access to needed services.

 1